-Mental Health Awareness Month in May has passed but putting serious thought into looking after your mental health is important all year long.
+Putting serious thought into looking after your mental health is important.
 Walking and biking can help get you in a more positive headspace.

 Taking care of your mind is just as critical as taking care of your body.
 Keeping active is one of the best ways to boost your mental health.
 Countless studies show that people who walk or bike tend to suffer mental health issues less than others.
 Here’s why.